Klyde-Moradeyo/minecraft-AWS-server/README.md

 - **Save EC2 Instance Space:** Git is being used to version the Minecraft server.
 This is inefficient as the binaries could be quite large.
 An automatic archive is needed once the repo reaches a certain size limit.
 The archive should go to my OneDrive.
 - **Git Bundle:** Speed up git bundle?
 - **Grafana/Prometheus server monitoring:** Upon Server restarts enable a prometheus and grafana stack to enable users to ec2 machine resource usage
+- **Custom AMI for the ec2 instance:** This should in theory reduce setup time by 1m 30 sec.
+And it should cost around 8 GB * $0.023 = $0.184 per month.

 ## Troubleshooting